elylucas/react-component-testing-with-cypress/talk-assets/walkthrough.md

 Show test fail

-Talking Point: So the API you are using here is pretty much the same as the end-to-end api?
-Me: Yes, the biggest difference here is I'm using cy.mount instead of cy.visit, pretty much how you interact with the rendered output is the same in CT as in e2e.

 Add children to button and use it, point out how the the props inherit from `React.ButtonHTMLAttributes<HTMLButtonElement>` so our button acts like a native button.